trixi-framework/TrixiParticles.jl/rigid_contact_main_port_plan.md

 - extra wall-manifold scratch state,
 - patch clustering / normalization,
-- and the wall-specific use of the richer runtime model.
+- and the wall-specific controls that become active together with that logic.

 ### Primary files in scope